keptn/lifecycle-toolkit/docs/docs/contribute/docs/blog.md

 ## Update spelling/expect.txt file with your ID

-The spell checker will probably flag your author identifier as an unrecognized word.
+The spell checker will probably flag your `author-identifier` as an unrecognized word.
 You can manually add this string to the `.github/actions/spelling/expect.txt` file as part of your PR,